 On the test day you need a dual control car.
 You can either rent one from Trafikverket where you take the test or borrow one from your driving school.
-It isn’t possible to take the practical part of the test in any other language than Swedish, but if you ask nicely, you might get the examiner to give his or hers instructions in English.
+It isn’t possible to take the practical part of the test in any other language than Swedish, but if you ask nicely, you might get the examiner to give his or her instructions in English.
 If needed, you are allowed to bring an interpreter with you during the practical test.

 Well, that’s it.
 BEST OF LUCK and don’t forget to bring your ID!

 Did you pass?

 They will inform you immediately if you passed the tests.
-If you pass both tests you will get a proof of driving license – a so called bevis om körkort and you will receive your real driving license five days later with the post.
+If you pass both tests you can drive – you just need your ID.
+You will receive your real driving license five days later with the post.

 Did you fail?